wessenstam/demoguide/docs/secretserver/mod3/mod3.md

 ![secrets](images/lab002.png)

-In the dialog box that is presented, enter "sspm.thylab.local" and hit launch now.
+In the dialog box that is presented, enter "sspm.delinealabs.local" and hit launch now.
 A session will open in to the sspm server and you will be logged in as adm_admin1 by Secret Server.
 Nice, you've successfully completed your first privileged session launch!

 ![secrets](images/lab003.png)

-In the dialog box that is presented, enter "sspm.thylab.local" and hit launch now.
+In the dialog box that is presented, enter "sspm.delinealabs.local" and hit launch now.
 A session will open in to the sspm server and you will be logged in as adm_admin1 by Secret Server.
 Nice, you've successfully completed your first privileged session launch!

 !!!
 Note
     You will get some messages from the Remote Desktop session as we are not using a certificate in the Demo Lab.
 Please click **Connect** till you have the desktop.